GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Students often need practice and assistance when understanding how to give constructive feedback.
 Thankfully, all of the strategies above have helpful posters!
 This resource has one poster per strategy with sentence starters and tips for students.
 Luckily, this means they can reference the posters when giving constructive feedback!

-Students must learn to work with others successfully.
+Students must learn to work successfully with others.
 Honestly, this skill is hard to learn but vital to so many aspects of life.
 Thankfully, giving constructive feedback is an incredible way to help students communicate with others while being honest with their thoughts.

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
-By joining the email list, you will also receive a Growth Mindset FREEBIE for blog exclusive subscribers!
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!